tundeph/frontend-interview-task-main/README.md

 ----
 - I did not fork this repo from your main branch on purpose
 - I used the `component-name` lowercase style to name the components because I saw the format and wanted to stay within "your standards" as against using the easier `ComponentName` naming style
-Customers will now be able to receive automatic value updates on their properties and we would like to enhance the experience by summarizing their changes

 Please read this whole document before starting